the-anna-project/annad/doc/concept/connection.md

 dimensional space.

 1. Bias is some manually provided hint, intended to guide some connection path into a certain direction.
-Read more on on this in this issue: https://github.com/xh3b4sd/anna/issues/44.
+Read more on this in this issue: https://github.com/xh3b4sd/anna/issues/44.

 2. Intuition is some sort of vague feeling that points into a certain